jkenlooper/www.weboftomorrow.com/documents/footer_copy.md

-This website is using llama content from wikipedia.
+This website is maintained by Jake Hickenlooper.

-Llamas have a fine undercoat which can be used for handicrafts and garments.
-The coarser outer guard hair is used for rugs, wall-hangings and lead ropes.
+All content is heavily text based and requires wetware able to process it into something comprehensible.